Allyce Beasley

-Allyce Beasley (née Tannenberg) is an American actress.
+Allyce Beasley (née Tannenberg; born July 6, 1951) is an American actress.
 She is best known for her role as rhyming, love-struck receptionist Agnes DiPesto in the television series Moonlighting.
-From 2001 to 2007, she was the announcer on Playhouse Disney, a morning lineup of programming for toddlers on Disney Channel.
+From 2001 to 2007, she was the announcer on Playhouse Disney, a morning lineup of programming for young children on Disney Channel.
 She appeared briefly as a guidance counselor in the comedy film Legally Blonde and played Coach's daughter, Lisa Pantusso, on Cheers.
-She also announced the safety video during The Simpsons Ride at Universal Studios Hollywood and Florida.

 Early life

 Beasley was born in Brooklyn, New York as Allyce Tannenberg, the daughter of Marvin, a magazine cartoonist, and Harriet Tannenberg, who worked as a bookkeeper.
 Beasley is Jewish.
-She and her family moved frequently during her childhood, living in Philadelphia, Long Island and New York City, before settling in the latter location.
+She and her family moved frequently during her childhood, living in Philadelphia, Long Island, and New York City, before settling in the latter location.

-She studied philosophy at the State University of New York, aspiring to be a poet.
+She studied philosophy at SUNY Brockport, aspiring to be a poet.
 However, Beasley developed an interest in acting and soon shifted her focus to theater.
 She dropped out of college and began acting in local theater productions in New Mexico.
 Upon returning to New York, Beasley took drama classes under Lee Strasberg during the day while working nights as a waitress to make ends meet.
 Her professional surname was chosen after football player Beasley Reece.
-She moved to Los Angeles, California in 1982.
+She moved to Los Angeles, California, in 1982.